Gaius Asinius Pollio

 Gaius Asinius Pollio (75 BC – AD 4) was a Roman soldier, politician, orator, poet, playwright, literary critic, and historian, whose lost contemporaneous history provided much of the material used by the historians Appian and Plutarch.
-Pollio was most famously a patron of Virgil and a friend of Horace and poems to him were dedicated by both men.
+Pollio was most famously a patron of Virgil and a friend of Horace; poems to him were dedicated by both men.

 Early life

-Asinius Pollio was born in Teate Marrucinorum, the modern current Chieti in Abruzzi, central Italy.
+Asinius Pollio was born in Teate Marrucinorum, the modern Chieti in Abruzzi, central Italy.
 According to an inscription, his father was called Gnaeus Asinius Pollio.
 He had a brother named Asinius Marrucinus, whom Catullus calls out for his tasteless practical joke, whose name suggests a family origin among the Marrucini.
 Pollio may therefore have been the grandson of Herius Asinius, a plebeian and a general of the Marrucini who fought on the Italian side in the Social War.

 Pollio moved in the literary circle of Catullus and entered public life in 56 BC by supporting Lentulus Spinther.
-In 54, he unsuccessfully impeached Gaius Porcius Cato (a distant relative of the more famous Cato the Younger).
-Gaius Porcius Cato had acted as the tool of the triumvirs Pompey, Crassus, and Caesar in his tribunate in 56.
+In 54, he unsuccessfully attempted to impeach Gaius Porcius Cato (a distant relative of the more famous Cato the Younger).
+Gaius Porcius Cato had acted as the tool of the triumvirs Pompey, Crassus, and Caesar in his tribunate in 56 BC.

 Political career

 Despite his initial support of Lentulus Spinther in the civil war between Caesar and Pompey, Pollio sided with Caesar.
-He was present when Caesar deliberated whether to cross the Rubicon and begin the war.
+He was present when Caesar deliberated whether to cross the Rubicon river and begin the war.
 After Pompey and the Senate fled to Greece, Caesar sent Pollio to Sicily to relieve Cato of his command.
 He and Gaius Scribonius Curio were sent to Africa to fight the province's governor, the Pompeian Publius Attius Varus.
 Despite the poisoning of the water supply by his opponents, Curio defeated Varus at Utica.
 Curio marched to face Pompey's ally King Juba of Numidia, and was defeated and killed, along with most of his men, at the Bagradas River.
 Pollio managed to retreat to Utica with a small force.
 He was present as Caesar's legate at the Battle of Pharsalus in 48 and recorded Pompeian casualties at 6,000.

-In 47, Pollio was probably tribune and resisted the efforts of another tribune, Publius Cornelius Dolabella, to cancel all debts.
+In 47 BC, Pollio was probably tribune and resisted the efforts of another tribune, Publius Cornelius Dolabella, to cancel all debts.
 He returned to Africa the following year, this time with Caesar, in pursuit of Cato and Metellus Scipio.